Chicago Family, Divorce Mediators - Post-Decree Divorce Settlements

 Contact Chicago’s family, divorce mediator at C.E.L. & Associates, Inc. to learn more about the divorce mediation services we provide.

-Contact our Chicago Divorce Mediators at C.E.L. & Associates, Inc. for a consultation.
+Contact Chicago’s Parenting Coordinator & Divorce Mediators at C.E.L. & Associates, Inc. for more details on divorce mediation services.

 Brian James and Ellen Feldman were of outstanding help in my divorce.
 They both remained sympathetic and professional throughout a difficult and acrimonious process.
 The mediation process is much faster and less costly than a litigated divorce and all divorcing couples should consider it, particularly with children.
 I strongly endorse them for the process.Will C.